Updated for 2023

 We worked in partnership with LEON to enable the scheme and it was hugely successful, resulting in increased coffee sales as well as creating over 6000 new Leon Club members in its first month alone.

 Data is gold dust for any business, but for years most hospitality brands have operated with a surprisingly small amount of data.
-Until less than a year ago, the major Japanese chain YO! didn’t know which dishes they were selling on their sushi conveyor belts.
+Before working with Vita Mojo, the major Japanese chain YO! didn’t know which dishes they were selling on their sushi conveyor belts.

-For coffee brand operators, collecting holistic ordering and customer data is essential to understanding your business.
+For coffee brand operators, collecting customer data and sales report is essential to understanding your business.
 By digging into the data you can identify those customers who are critical to your business and how to ensure that you prioritise them above the other 80%.

-Get more value from your data with integrations
+Get more value from your customer data with integrations

 Data is like coffee – it needs to be in the right place at the right time, or it’ll go to waste.
 To help your company actively use data when making decisions, you should make sure that it is easy for your team to access the data regularly.
 Set up clear and automated data reports to come through every week.

-Your digital ordering channels should communicate with your EPOS, stock management, feedback, loyalty and CRM systems, sharing data in a consistent format and feeding it through to a single point of access.
+Your digital ordering channels should communicate with your coffee shop POS, inventory management, feedback, loyalty and CRM systems.
+They should share data in a consistent format and feed it through to a single point of access.
 This is another reason to prioritise technology partners with high quality integrations.

 Learn more about data strategy in our webinar on transforming your hospitality business with data.